The Stars Look Down (film): Production

 A week of filming was undertaken at Great Clifton, and at St Helens Colliery, Siddick, in Cumberland, followed by seven weeks of shooting at Denham and Twickenham Studios in London, where an elaborate pithead was simulated.
 There is also a shot at Derwent Crossings, looking towards Mossbay pig-iron works in Workington.
 The railway station used was Workington Central on the Cleator & Workington Junction Railway.
 Several shots of Middle Row and Back Row in Northside, a village at the northern end of the town of Workington, are also included.

 Later the set was moved to Shepperton Studios for another week of shooting.
 The original set of the pithead was used to make up a huge composite set of 40,000 square yards, then the largest exterior set ever constructed for a British film.
 The set consisted of a replica of the Workington pit where the location work had been done, including the pithead complete with cage, ramp and outer buildings, and rows of miners' cottages.
 Pit ponies from the Cumberland mines were used and the miners' costumes consisted of clothes purchased from colliery workers.

 The film provided a rare character role for Margaret Lockwood.
 She was unhappy that her character was unfaithful and asked for it to be changed.
 Carol Reed disagreed but Maurice Ostrer backed Lockwood.
-Then Reed got together with Ted Black and they managed to keep the character was originally written.
+Then Reed got together with Ted Black and they managed to keep the character as originally written.